 History and Production Process

 The first mentions of distillation date back to the 12th century in Ireland and Scotland.
-Over time, the whiskey production process has become more complex and diverse.
+Over time, the whiskey production process became more complex and diverse.

-- Malt processing: barley is soaked and germinated, then dried.
+- Maltation: barley is soaked and germinated, then dried.

 - Fermentation: the malt is mixed with water and yeast for fermentation.

-- Distillation: the resulting liquid is distilled to increase potency.
+- Distillation: the resulting liquid is distilled to increase its strength.

-- Aging: whiskey is placed in oak barrels for infusion.
+- Aging: whiskey is placed in oak barrels for maturation.

 Each of these stages affects the final taste and aroma of the drink.

-Whiskey is presented in various types and styles, each possessing unique characteristics and aromas.
+Whiskey is presented in various types and styles, each with unique characteristics and aromas.
 The main categories include:

 - Scotch – Scottish whiskey, which is divided into single malt and blended.

-- Rye – whiskey where the main ingredient is rye flour.
+- Rye – whiskey where rye flour is the main ingredient.

-Each style of whiskey has its own peculiarities in the production process, which affects its taste and aroma.
+Each style of whiskey has its own production features, which influence its taste and aroma.

-For example, Scotch often has a smoky flavor due to the use of peat smoke when drying the barley, while bourbon has sweet notes due to its high corn content.
+For example, Scotch often has a smoky flavor due to the use of peat smoke during the drying of barley, while bourbon has sweet notes due to its high corn content.

 Nutritional Value

-Although carbohydrates are used in the production process, during fermentation and distillation they are almost completely removed, so whiskey contains 0 g of carbohydrates.
+Although carbohydrates are used in the production process, they are almost completely removed during fermentation and distillation, so whiskey contains 0 g of carbohydrates.

 Glycemic index (GI): 0.